v-studios/s3-presigned-url-headers-vs-us-east-1/README.rst

 My app's using Python and the boto3 library.
 I went down a rat-hole with S3 client specification and Configuration, and Signature methods to no avail.
-I also read that newly-created S3 buckets take a while to propate their DNS names, and seen this when I tried to PUT and got an HTTP Temporary Redirect from S3: changing the URL would surely invalidate the signature.
-But this turned out not to be the issue either.
+I also read that newly-created S3 buckets take a while to propagate their DNS names, and I've seen this when I tried to PUT and got an HTTP Temporary Redirect from S3: changing the URL would surely invalidate the signature.
+But these turned out not to be the problem either.

-The code of my app is actually in a Lambda where the Execution Role gives it permission to upload to S3.
-To debug the problem I extracted the main upload logic here.
+My real app's code runs in a Lambda where the Execution Role gives it permission to upload to S3.
+To debug the problem I extracted the main presigned URL upload logic here so I can run it locally.

-I want to be able to accept an HTTP ``Content-Type`` on upload, and ``Content-Disposition`` so downloads will be named properly; I also want to store the uploaded file's name in the S3 object metadata, and perhaps other info like the file's owner.
+I want to be able to accept an HTTP ``Content-Type`` on upload, and ``Content-Disposition`` downloads will be named properly; I also want to store the uploaded file's name in the S3 object metadata, and perhaps other info like the file's owner.
 The `boto3 docs for put_object
 <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3/client/put_object.html#>`_